8 Ways to Cope with Weight Loss Plateaus

 So if you’re coping with a plateau right how, be strong and stay the course.
 Realize that this is normal, and it will pass.
 In the meantime, here are some tips that can help:

-- Do mini-fasts.
-Add two bone broth mini-fasts per week to your regimen if you’re not already doing them.
+- Intermittent fast.
+Add intermittent fasting with bone broth twice a week to your regimen if you’re not already doing them.
 This will rapidly reset your fat-burning switch to “on.”

 - Realize that you’ll lose weight more slowly as you get closer to your goal.
 Normally, the pounds fall off quickly when you first start a diet.
 As you approach your ideal weight, it’s perfectly natural for that dial on the scale to move more slowly.
 Just relax… it may take longer, but those pounds will vanish!